marph91/jimmy/docs/additional_features/miscellaneous.md

 ## Silent Mode

-Can be activated by combining the two CLI arguments `--stdout-log-level CRITICAL --no-progress-bars`.
+Can be activated by `--no-stdout-log`.